bitovi/academy/src/react/1-setting-up-your-environment.md

 ## The React Stack

 In its simplest form React is just a library.
 When developing real-world applications, React is best used in combination with several other technologies.
-Let's take a look at some of these below:
+Let’s take a look at some of these below:

 - **[Babel](https://babeljs.io/)** - Babel is a JavaScript transpiler which allows developers to use the latest language features in a backwards compatible way.
 Specifically, React relies on Babel to transpile JSX (the syntax used to define components) into executable JavaScript code.
 - **[Webpack](https://webpack.js.org/)** - Webpack lets developers bundle their React components and apps into small, easily-servable bundles which are downloaded and run when the page loads.
 Additionally, Webpack can be configured for live-reloading during development.